 3 Justification

 The SA4 Study on 5G Video Codec Characteristics (FS_5Gvideo) was concluded in June 2022 after more than two years of investigations.
 The process included defining various 5GMS applications and profiles of interest, selecting test content with different test characteristics, followed by anchor generation and gathering for the defined test scenarios.
 Evaluations were then performed using different codecs on all of the test scenarios.
 This resulted in a comprehensive characterization of several video codecs, with the results documented in TR 26.955.
 The TR documents in detail, among others, the characterization and performance evaluation for the HEVC video coding standard and its HM reference SW.
-Discussion provided in S4-220975 has recently summarized this work, and proposed that SA4 should develop a time plan outlined as follows:

-Plan for a work item to address improved HEVC functionality to be submitted to SA#96 (Sep 2022)

-Prepare a study item to be submitted for SA#97 or later that looks for requirements, characterization and possibly conclusions for new video codecs in 3GPP, in particular based on gaps and opportunities that are identified based on Rel-18 HEVC specifications.

-Based on these conclusions, initiate normative work on new video codecs – possibly for Rel-19.

-To this end, and to address item 1 above, it was observed that HEVC can provide improved functionality for supporting scalable and Multiview coding that is currently not supported by existing 5GMS profiles.
-With recent significant advancements in services, applications have evolved that would benefit from such functionality.
-For example, use of scalable coding can enhance adaptive streaming and HDR applications.
-Hence this discussion focuses on item 1 from the outline above.
+There has not been a follow-up work done in SA4 after this study, while significant advancements have been made in services and applications that would benefit from new HEVC functionality.
+For example, in the past two years there is a renewed interest in 3D movie content as evident by media coverage of recent 3D movie releases, where Multiview HEVC coding may prove a suitable tool.
+Also, advancement has happened on end user device support for new HEVC tools to support higher quality video such as 4:4:4.
+Also, scalable HEVC content, if offered in conjunction with normal video content, may help in improved network performance.
+This study aims to gather existing evidence that such new tools provide advantage for specific services and applications, and if so, normative work adds such tools in SA4 specifications.

 4 Objective

-This work includes updating the SA4 specification work on adding HEVC profiles that include 4:4:4 (i.e. 8 and 10 bit), Multiview, and Scalable video coding support.
-This work impacts, among others:
+This work is done in two phases.
+The first study phase aims to gather existing evidence to demonstrate HEVC profiles that include 4:4:4 (i.e. 8 and 10 bit), Multiview, and Scalable video coding provide advantage for specific services and applications.
+Given such evidence, the normative work in the second phase would add those tools in relevant SA4 specifications.
+The normative work may impact, among others:

 the Video profiles for TV services over 3GPP (TS 26.116) including: